 Day: 1st Thursday, 10:15 for 10:30 start

-The Dartmoor area is an ancient and compelling landscape, seemingly very natural but in reality much modified by our predecessors.
+The South West of England is an ancient and compelling landscape, seemingly very natural but in reality much modified by our predecessors.
 The MUD walks group caters for those with a passion for learning about the history and environment of this truly wonderful area.

-We go fully equipped for walking on Dartmoor and district (notorious for it’s changeable and unpredictable weather); we take a packed lunch and drinks to sustain us.
+We go fully equipped for walking due to the area’s notorious changeable and unpredictable weather.
+We take a packed lunch and drinks to sustain us.
 We can be on the remote open moorland, in woodland or secluded river valleys.
 The walking is easy or moderate but occasionally strenuous, but is always amazing whatever the weather.

 Please note that this is not primarily a walking group as there are other such groups within Plymouth U3A.
 Everyone in the group is encouraged to research and lead walks, but you don’t have to be an expert to enjoy MUD!

 Walk details are sent out to the members of the group usually a couple of weeks in advance by e-mail.

 December: Princetown Circular & Cream Tea @ Fox Tor Cafe (John R)